 - European Union – Schengen zone

-US citizens and permanent residents of the US are permitted to return to these 15 airports in the US.
-According to DHS there will be enhanced security screening once landing but they’re not specified.
-Also travelers are expected to self-isolate for 14 days once home.
+US citizens and permanent residents of the US are still permitted to return to the US.
+Here’s the latest TSA advice for what to expect when flying and also FAQs for flying.
+Also travelers may be expected to self-isolate for 14 days once home.

 My Best Advice

-- If you’re a US resident and want to travel to Europe you may have to wait until November.
-If infection numbers come down the EU will review the ban.
-It would also help if the US removed their travel restrictions on European travelers to enter the US
+- If you’re a US resident and want to travel to Europe you may have to wait until travel restrictions are lifted.
+When infection numbers come down the EU should review the ban but it would help if the US removed their travel restrictions on European travelers entering the US.

 - Get travel insurance but be aware travel companies may exclude COVID-19 from their coverage.
 You can still be covered for trip cancellation and ordinary medical expenses.